 I have high functioning autism, as well as a bunch of invisible illnesses, and have somehow managed to navigate the neurotypical world to build a business that I can be proud of.
 My mission is to ensure that other people, regardless of disability or ability, skin colour, sexuality, gender, ethnicity, or religion feel that they can be a part of what we offer in terms of community, products and employment here.

 Numerous charitable works have been done and will continue to be done, to benefit charities that mean the most to my staff and me.
+We aim to be a business with purpose and exercise responsibility in the industry.

 Coming from a background of poverty and abuse, I have found myself in the privileged position of being able to give back, a position I strive never to take for granted.
 It is my aim that my staff are able to afford to buy the products that we make and sell and we are accredited as a Living Wage Employer.